 Appointments to the Graduate Faculty are made by the Graduate Council, in consultation with the academic colleges, in accordance with the following policy and procedures.

-Level One status is available to all faculty members who hold a terminal degree and demonstrate evidence of scholarly and/or professional engagement.
-Holding Level One status qualifies individuals to direct master’s theses and to serve on master’s and doctoral committees.
+Associate Membership is available to all faculty members who hold a terminal degree and demonstrate evidence of scholarly and/or professional engagement.
+Holding Associate Membership qualifies individuals to direct master’s theses and to serve on master’s and doctoral committees.

-Level Two status qualifies individuals to direct both dissertations and theses and to serve on both master’s and doctoral committees.
-The primary criterion for Level Two membership is a consistent record of scholarly activities evidenced by peer-reviewed publications in strong professional journals, conference proceedings, and other venues commonly recognized by the academic community.
+Full Membership qualifies individuals to direct both dissertations and theses and to serve on both master’s and doctoral committees.
+The primary criterion for Full Membership is a consistent record of scholarly activities evidenced by peer-reviewed publications in strong professional journals, conference proceedings, and other venues commonly recognized by the academic community.